 Contact: Seema Mihrshahi

 Members of stream 2 conducted a systematic review to identify and evaluate brief tools that measure obesity-related behaviours in under 5 year olds.
 Brief tools are those with 10-15 items, that measure at least one obesity-related behaviour (diet, physical activity, sedentary behaviour or sleep).
 The review evaluates the psychometric performance of tools and the protocol is registered on the PROSPERO International prospective register of systematic reviews, registration number: CRD42016049738.
 The article can be found here.

 Contact: Rebecca Golley

 Development of a short form measure of obesity-related behaviours

-Stream 2 are also developing a short form measure of obesity-related behaviours (i.e. diet, physical activity, sedentary behaviour and sleep).
-We are using sophisticated analyses to determine which questionnaire items provide substantial “information” on these behaviours and are therefore best to include in a short assessment tool.
-The validity and/or utility of the final tool will be examined.
+Stream 2 are developing a short form measure of obesity-related behaviours (i.e. diet, physical activity, sedentary behaviour and sleep).
+We have used multi-step, best practice development process to identify which questionnaire items provide substantial “information” on these behaviours and are therefore best to include in a short form assessment tool.

 Short food question refinement using cognitive interviewing